-Drivers with graduated licenses (ie. G1, G2, M1, M2) will face the fines as listed in the table above, but in lieu of demerit points will receive longer suspensions: 30 days for the first, 60 days for the second, and complete cancellation for the third.
+Drivers with graduated licenses (ie. G1, G2, M1, M2) will face the fines listed above, but in lieu of demerit points will receive longer suspensions: 30 days for the first, 60 days for the second, and complete cancellation for the third.

 That’s not all

 If you are so distracted while driving that you endanger other people, you may also be convicted of careless driving.
 A conviction of careless driving may result in a penalty of an additional fine of $2,000, six demerit points and/or a jail term of six months and a license suspension of up to two years.